rmoff/rmoff-blog/content/post/accessing-kafka-docker-container-jmx-from-host.md

 * `KAFKA_JMX_HOSTNAME`
 * `KAFKA_JMX_PORT`

+TODO: Confirm values to use for Schema Registry and REST Proxy

 If you don't set `<x>_JMX_HOSTNAME` then the Docker launch script uses the _host details of the container_, which results in connectivity problems.